patrickcapaldo/patrickcapaldo.github.io/README.md

 $ bundle exec jekyll serve --lsi
 ```

 To see the template running, open your browser and go to `http://localhost:4000`.
 You should see a copy of the theme's demo website.
-Now, feel free to customize the theme however you like.
+Now, feel free to customise the theme however you like.
 After you are done, remember to **commit** your final changes.

 ---